serteri/workbookt1/readme.md

 A web browser is a software application that allows us to access to the World Wide Web.(24)

 Web browsers are used primarily for displaying and accessing websites on the internet.
-A web request is a communicating message that is transmitted between the client and the servers.
 A client enter a URL address and request to connect the website or request to get information.
 The web browser then connect to the server to get access to the website or get information.

 If the website or requested information exists and then the server sends the information to the client or web browser.